lucidbook/book/src/introduction.md

 # Introduction
 Welcome (potential) lucid dreamer!
+- If you're new to lucid dreaming or don't know what it is, start with the chapter "The Basics".
-If you got linked this you might have been asked to add a guide to this book.
-See the "Contributing" section below on how to do that.
+- If you want to contribute to this book, see the "Contributing" section below on how to do that.

 _This book is a heavy work in progress.
 Feel free to add new guides haphazardly if you feel the book needs the subject and doesn't have it yet, other